texora/GeekU/src/shared/util/Log.md

   Log.FATAL
 ```

-Additional log levels may be created through the Log.config() method
-(please refer to the [Configuration](#configuration) section).
+The set of Log levels are configurable, so you can choose different
+levels to meet your needs.

 A log emits a probe at a designated severity level.
 The probe is
-conditionally emitted, depending on the filter setting (again, more
+conditionally emitted, depending on the filter setting (again, we will
-on this later).
+discuss filters in just a bit).

 ```javascript
  log.debug(()=>`Some complex '${probe}' with bunches of '${overhead}'`);
 ```

 **sample output:**

-<pre><code style="background-color:pink;">DEBUG 2016-04-04 18:07:50 MyLogFilter:
-      Some complex 'Kool Output' with bunches of 'Very Nice Pizzazz'
-</code></pre>

 ```
 DEBUG 2016-04-04 18:07:50 MyLogFilter:
       Some complex 'Kool Output' with bunches of 'Very Nice Pizzazz'